 The DBDSP researches alternative energy activities that may have impact on PA such as compressed air storage from wind farm activities.
 Alternative energy activities that may be conducted in the Delaware Basin include solar, wind, and geothermal power.
 Currently there are no known geothermal power projects being performed in the Delaware Basin.
 Solar power is currently being pursued in the Delaware Basin.
-Sun Edison is building a new photovoltaic solar power plant on the southern edge of the Carlsbad city limits, which is located within the Delaware Basin.
-There are four other similar type solar power plants being built in Eddy and Lea counties but all are outside of the Delaware Basin.
-Wind power is a proven technology and has been ongoing in the

-Delaware Basin since 1995.
+Sun Edison completed construction of a new photovoltaic solar power plant on the southern edge of the Carlsbad city limits, which is located within the Delaware Basin.
+Wind power is a proven technology and has been ongoing in the Delaware Basin since 1995.
 Two wind farms operated by FPL Energy are located in the western mountains of the Delaware Basin.
 One farm operates approximately 140 turbines and the second one has 40 turbines.
 Both are located adjacent to each other approximately 10 miles south of the Guadalupe Mountains National Park and 75 miles southwest of the WIPP Site.
 The DBDSP will continue to monitor alternative energy activities.